 Start simple.
 At the supermarkets.
 Start with the basic, bare minimum products and try things out.
 I say this because I spent a bloody fortune in the first few months of doing this, only to discover that half the stuff I’d bought really wasn’t suitable for my hair after all.
 Trial and error.

 Take photographs of your hair as you get started with your curly girl journey and keep taking them as you go along.
 Take lots of them.
 There’ll be times where you feel like you don’t want to do it anymore and you just want to go back to old school washing and conditioning.
 Those times are when you’ll need to dig out your progress photos and remind yourself of how far you’ve actually come.

 Scrunchies and hair caps help to maintain your curls at night

 I’d always been so used to brushing my hair from the top down that this was really hard for me to get used to!
 When you do start to see your hair curling again, there’ll come a point where you have to detangle.
 Make sure you start from the bottom of your hair and work up.
 This way, you’ll avoid making a giant knot in the bottom of your hair as you work downwards.

-Categorise your conditioners
+Categorise your curly girl conditioners

 One will be to wash with (your co-wash), one will be to condition with, one might be to deep condition with.
 Broaden your range and find out what works for you.
 A one size fits all approach doesn’t work too well with the curly girl method, in my experience.
 Alternatively, if you have fine hair, you might just need one co-wash and a gel – it all depends on your hair type.

-Use a lot more gel than you think
+The curly girl method uses a lot more gel than you think

 Hair gel is your new best friend.
 It’s the thing that will help the curls set into their normal pattern, and if you do it right then you won’t end up with crispy noodles on your head.
 When you first start using the gel after a wash, you’ll probably only use a tiny blob of it.
 Nope.
 You need a lot.